Chart Color Schemes

 Howrah - Tranmere has limited levels of nearby infrastructure activity, ranking in the 8thth percentile nationally

-Changes to local infrastructure significantly affect an area's performance.
+Changes to local infrastructure significantly influence an area's performance.
 AreaSearch has identified six projects likely to impact the area.
 Key projects include Glebe Hill Childcare Centre, Clarence Street, Howrah Affordable Housing Development, Glebe Hill Village, and Oceana Phase 2 Master Plan.
 The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.